Kawasaki Ninja 125

-The Kawasaki Ninja 125 (codenamed BX125) is a motorcycle in the Ninja sport bike series from the Japanese manufacturer Kawasaki that was introduced in 2018.
+The Kawasaki Ninja 125 is a motorcycle in the Ninja sport bike series from the Japanese manufacturer Kawasaki that was introduced in 2018.
 It is powered by a 125 cc single-cylinder engine that produces a claimed 11 kW.

 It is the second Ninja sport bike to have a four-stroke single, after the Ninja 250SL.

 Z125

 The Kawasaki Z125 (codenamed BR125) is a Z series motorcycle introduced in 2018, and differing from the Ninja primarily in its trim.
 It is powered by a 125 cc single-cylinder engine that produces a claimed 11 kW.